 1. Register with Leafwell and receive your approval

 2. Receive your approval and apply to the Puerto Rico medicinal cannabis program via the Medical Cannabis Licensing website

 3. Download your card and start purchasing medical cannabis

-You must be a resident of Puerto Rico in order to qualify for medical cannabis in the territory.
-You must be aged 21 or over to qualify for medical cannabis as an adult.
-Those under the age of 21 can qualify as minors (unless legally emancipated) and must have two physicians’ recommendations for medical marijuana.
+You must be a resident of Puerto Rico to qualify for medical cannabis in the territory, and you must be 21 to qualify for medical cannabis as an adult.
+Those under 21 can qualify as minors (unless legally emancipated) and must have two physicians’ recommendations for medical marijuana.